Lightning-AI/pytorch-lightning/docs/source-fabric/advanced/model_parallel/tp.rst

 That output is then fed into layer ``w2``.
 Therefore, ``w1`` and ``w3`` are suitable candidates for column-wise parallelism, because their output(s) can easily be combined with ``w2`` in row-wise fashion.

-In Fabric, define a function that applies the tensor parallelism to the model:
+Now, define a function that applies the tensor parallelism to the model:

 .. code-block:: python